The answer is dependent on what type of portrait you’re shooting. The main framings for portraits are headshots, half body, and full body.

 When using a 35mm for portraits you just need to be careful about how you frame the shot to avoid distorting the subjects face and body too much.
 Most people don’t like to see their faces squished up oddly regardless of how cool of a picture you might have taken!

 It’s a touch call for me which lens is better for half body portraits, the 35mm or the 85mm.
-I think I have to choose the 85mm just because it’s so easy, it’s like everything looks good through that lens.
+I think I have to choose the 85mm just because it’s so easy and lets you blur out any background to look epic, such as in the below shot.

 An 85mm f/1.4 is just about equivalent to a 200mm f2.8 in terms of background blur at the same framing.